Reading Time: 4 minutes

 Sumo deadlifts use the hamstrings more than conventional deadlifts.
-Anyone looking to target their hamstrings specifically should incorporate the exercise into their workout routine.
+Anyone looking to target their hamstrings specifically should do.

 Since sumo deadlifts call for a wider hip and foot placement, athletes have to bend their knees more to get into the perfect position.
 The knee bend allows a greater activation of the quads as compared to the conventional deadlifts.
 Did you know that the quads are the primary muscle in knee extension?

 When doing a sumo deadlift, you have to pull the weight closer to your chest while using the quads to extend the knees and stabilize the body.
 Even though conventional deadlifts use the quads, they are greatly activated in sumo deadlifts.